chromium/chromium/docs/building_old_revisions.md

 Since build tools change over time, you may need to build using older versions of tools like Visual Studio.

-You may also need to disable goma (if enabled).
+You may also need to disable reclient (if enabled).

 ## Get back to trunk